BKHowland/my-journey-journal/README.md

 # my-journey-journal

-Diving into C sharp using ASP.NET to create a CRUD web server.
+Diving into C sharp using ASP.NET to create a CRUD web app.

 The server will be used to maintain milestone entries on my learning journey such as coding